 Most of the times when people go for an international interview they start pretending thing which never actually happened with them and also starts telling lies in front of the interviewer to make a strong and positive impact.

 But you need to put this clearly in your mind that the person who is taking your interview is a professional and train to take interviews and catch people on their lies, so you need to stay what you are and be original even on your accent.
 Never fake your accent in front of the interviewer because it will embarrass you at the end of the day.

 4. Do your Homework and Prepare well:

-So, these were some of the interview tips and the points you need to consider before making your resume for international job.
-Hope that you have understood all about making an international job resume and how you can prepare for your next upcoming opportunity.
+So, these were some of the interview tips and the points you need to consider before making your resume for an international job.
+I hope that you have understood all about making a resume for international job and how you can prepare for your next upcoming opportunity.